magic-ike/leanfolio/README.md

 # Spotfolio

-A portfolio template built with Next.js that uses the Spotify API to let you optionally showcase your music preferences.
+A portfolio template built with Next.js that uses the Spotify Web API to let you optionally showcase your music preferences.
 This repo was forked from the Cleanfolio repo which you can find [here](https://github.com/rajshekhar26/cleanfolio).

 ## Preview